KevGildea/KevGildea.github.io/_posts/2021-09-20-EOM-contact-modelling.md

 ---

-Using differential equations of motion (EOM) we can describe the dynamics and kinematics of objects in motion.
+Using differential equations of motion (EOM) governed by Newton's 2<sup>nd</sup> law we can describe the dynamics and kinematics of objects in motion.
 In this post I will describe how EOMs can be calculated and applied programmatically for a simple case of a falling and bouncing ball with one translational degree of freedom - i.e. a ball bouncing perfectly perpindicular to the ground plane with no rotational component.

 <p align="center">
   <img src="/assets/images/EOM-contact-modelling/Bouncing ball.gif" width="700">